Weeds (TV series): Cast and characters

 Nancy's younger son, Shane (Alexander Gould), is highly intelligent yet poorly socialized and vulgar; he is deeply affected by his father's death and yearns for more attention from his mother.
 In the first three seasons, Shane was also frequently bullied in school.
 After his peers harassed him in the bathroom for his sexual inexperience, his uncle pursues his request in taking him for a handjob at the local massage parlor.
 He is portrayed as having psychological issues.
-For instance, just before leaving Agrestic, Shane has conversations with his dead father.
+For instance, just before leaving Agrestic, Shane has conversations with his deceased father.
 Upon moving to Ren Mar, he loses his virginity and becomes a temporary alcoholic.
-Shane also engages in violence: When he overhears his mother's conversation with Estaban's scornful boss and political consultant Pilar, who threatens his and Silas' life, Shane murders Pilar by abruptly striking her over the head with a croquet mallet before her body collapses into the pool.
+Shane also engages in violence.
+Pilar, Esteban's boss and political consultant, arranged for Nancy to be shot—an awry attempt that inadvertently wounded Shane's arm instead.
+Later, when Shane overheard his mother's hostile conversation with Pilar, who threatened his and Silas' lives, he murdered Pilar by abruptly striking her over the head with a croquet mallet, causing her body to collapse into the pool.
 By the seventh season, he joins the police academy before receiving his criminal justice degree — working for the New York City Police Department in season eight.

 Celia Hodes (Elizabeth Perkins) is Nancy's "frenemy".
 Obsessed with her personal image, she manipulates those around her who do not fit neatly into that image.
-She is unhappily married to Dean (Andy Milder) whom she regards as a "loser asshole"; they later divorce.
+She is unhappily married to Dean (Andy Milder), whom she regards as a "loser asshole"; they later divorce.
 Other characters also dislike her.
 Celia's older daughter, Quinn (Haley Hudson), kidnaps her as revenge for shipping her to a reform school in Mexico.
 She is also demanding over her younger daughter Isabelle's (Allie Grant) "weight problem," and disapproves of her being a lesbian.
-At the end of the first season, Celia is diagnosed with breast cancer and cured with chemotherapy.
+Later, Celia is diagnosed with breast cancer and cured with chemotherapy.
+In the second season, she appeared at Nancy's house holding a gun, which she test shot at her kitchen cabinets.
+Celia was planning to shoot Doug Wilson at their childrens' elementary school graduation, but ran out of bullets.
 When interrogated by the police over Nancy's grow house in Celia's home burning down the city, Dean, Doug, and other characters falsely allege that Celia coordinated it, which leads to her arrest.
 Following her release from prison, she becomes addicted to cocaine, so Isabelle arranges a rehab home intervention.
 Celia later becomes envious of Nancy; therefore, she dresses like her.
 After the fifth season, the actress left to pursue other projects.